Dekelv/ProsodicFeatureExtraction/README.md

   1) create a folder called testAudioFiles in the main directory
   2) put into that folder a Computer.m4a and Participant.m4a
   3) run testScript.py with the main directory as working directory

+To run full analysis (working progress):
+  1) create folder called Dataset
+  2) put all the experiment folders into the Dataset folder
+  3) run analysis.py with the main directory as working directory